-Lean User Experience (Lean UX) design is a mindset, a culture, and a process that embraces Lean-Agile methods.
-It implements functionality in minimum viable increments, and determines success by measuring results against an outcome hypothesis.
+Lean User Experience (Lean UX) design is a mindset, culture, and a process that embraces Lean-Agile methods.
+It implements functionality in minimum viable increments and determines success by measuring results against a benefit hypothesis.

-Metrics are agreed-upon measures used to evaluate how well the organization is progressing toward the portfolio, large solution, program, and the team’s business and technical objectives.
+Metrics are agreed-upon measures used to evaluate how well the organization is progressing toward the portfolio, large solution, program, and team’s business and technical objectives.

-Model Based Systems Engineering (MBSE)
+Model-Based Systems Engineering (MBSE)

-Model Based Systems Engineering (MBSE) is the practice of developing a set of related system models that help define, design and document a system under development.
+Model-Based Systems Engineering (MBSE) is the practice of developing a set of related system models that help define, design, and document a system under development.
 These models provide an efficient way to explore, update, and communicate system aspects to stakeholders, while significantly reducing or eliminating dependence on traditional documents.